ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Other Interesting Projects:

-### Shooter game Quake
+### Shooter Game Quake
-This iconic game can now be played using the GearVR with the option of using positional tracking.
+This iconic shooter game can now be played using the GearVR with the option of using positional tracking.
 A good introduction video can be found [here](https://youtu.be/acEz98Ol8NI).
 The game and source code can be downloaded [here](https://github.com/DrBeef/QuakeGVR/releases).
 After signing the .apk you can use the GearVR controller to activate the positional tracking mode in the game settings.
 I am very impressed with the performance and tracking quality even on old phones like the S7.
 The developer didn't use a game engine like Unity to build the game but instead used the Android Studio which seemed to allow him to get a higher performance out of the phone by putting some tasks on different cores.
 I like the way he managed to give the user a window to the outside by tapping the headset but I think it is better to show the surrounding automatically when you come closer to an obstacle since you might forget to check the surrounding when you immersed in the game (I will start working on this soon since I have an idea already).
-I think this is excellent work and you should try it out.
+I think this is excellent work and you should check it out.

 ### iPhone + ARKit + Cardboard
 Such a project can be found [here](https://github.com/andrewnakas/ARKit-Cardboard-VR/blob/master/README.md) and [here](https://github.com/hanleyweng/iOS-ARKit-Headset-View)